PeuTit/rank/readme.md

 ## Usage

 ```
-/username/:yourusername -> Fetch the user data from github api and register it
+rank username1 username2 -> Fetch the users data from github api, and rank them
-/rank -> rank the currently registered user
 ```